Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction.md

-- Participate in remote and socially distanced pair programming sessions with (i) other students in the course, (ii) the student technical leaders, and (iii) the course instructor as you refine your technical knowledge and skills in the context of a programming task or laboratory or practical assignment.
+- Participate in remote and socially distanced pair programming sessions with (i) other students in the course, (ii) the student technical leaders, and (iii) the course instructor as you refine your technical knowledge and skills in the context of a programming task or a laboratory or practical assignment.

 - Ask and answer technical questions about discrete structures in the course's Slack workspace and during in-class problem solving and discussion sessions.